- 7 Best Dog Bed Ideas For Great Dane (DIY Options) - July 16, 2022

 Time For Fun

-After you’ve found the right place for you and your pup, or the right human to come and care for him or her in your home, it can turn into a wonderful experience and long-lasting friendship for all of you.
+After you’ve found the right place for you and your pup or the right human to come and care for him or her in your home, it can turn into a wonderful experience and long-lasting friendship for all of you.

-“It is amazing to learn the individual personalities of each of the dogs in my care and being able to observe their interactions they have with each other, and me.
+“It is amazing to learn the individual personalities of each of the dogs in my care and be able to observe their interactions they have with each other, and me.
 It is so rewarding to be on the receiving end of their adoration.
 They bring me great joy!” says Katz.

 Your pup that may have been home too many hours alone while you worked, may now have new friends and adventures that neither of you could’ve dreamed about.
 And you have the peace of mind that he or she is in a secure and safe environment getting all the enrichment that a pup needs.

-Of course we wish we could bring our pups everywhere with us!
+Of course, we wish we could bring our pups everywhere with us!
 I recently went away overnight, and while I missed her horribly, I was lucky enough recently to have had a family member watch our furry buddy while we went out of town.
 The peace of mind you get knowing that your pup is safe helps alleviate the anxiety that comes with having to leave them with someone else for long periods of time.

-Many vets offer boarding if you’re heading out over night, so checking with your local vet is also a great idea. and don’t have much of a selection to choose from, still do your homework and
+Many vets offer boarding if you’re heading out overnight, so checking with your local vet is also a great idea and don’t have much of a selection to choose from, still do your homework and

 Stuff to Bring

 Of course, for both short and long stays away from home, your pooch needs to have all of his or her essentials with them.
-A toy or two, medicine that may be needed or that they may be taking, a blanket, small bed or pad, and food, are things that can go with your precious pooch if they’re staying away overnight at doggy care.
+A toy or two, medicine that may be needed or that they may be taking, a blanket, a small bed or pad, and food, are things that can go with your precious pooch if they’re staying away overnight at doggy care.
 Having something of their own with them, especially when it’s the first time they’ll be in a place that will be strange to them, will also be a great source of security and comfort.